vincentcocal/SCRIPTS/README.md

 ## 🖱 How to Add These Scripts as Desktop Shortcuts
 Make it easy to run any script with a double-click!

-📌 Example: Create a Shortcut for better-restart.ps1 Right-click on your Desktop
+📌 Example: Create a Shortcut for your files
+→ Right-click on your Desktop
 → Choose New > Shortcut

 In the location box, paste: